not-devil/react-habitos/README.md

 ## HabitOS

-HabitOS is an early-stage habit system design platform that helps people build good habits and quit bad ones by redesigning their environment, daily micro-actions, and accountability—rather than relying on motivation or willpower.
+HabitOS is an early-stage behavior design platform focused on helping people build lasting habits and quit harmful ones by redesigning their environment, daily actions, and accountability systems.
+Unlike traditional habit trackers that rely on motivation and streaks, HabitOS applies first-principles behavioral design to make consistency automatic and sustainable.

-This repository contains the initial landing page and backend scaffolding used for market validation and early experimentation.
+This repository contains the initial landing experience and backend foundation used for market validation and early product development.

 ---

-If you want it:
+If you want, I can also:

-* **More startup / investor tone**
-* **More technical tone**
-* **More marketing / landing-page tone**
-* **Ultra-minimal (2 lines)**
+* Tighten this to a **1-sentence founder pitch**
+* Rewrite it for **VC decks**
+* Add a **Problem → Solution → Differentiation** README section

-tell me which style and I’ll refine it.
+Just tell me 👍